fchoi0505/Wine_Ratings_Prices/README.md

 ## Purpose:
 (Reason why selected topic, description of source data, questions hope to answer with the data)

 The team has selected the topic of wine.
 The reason why this topic was selected is the wine industry is increasingly incorporating Machine Learning and AI into their business models and operations.
 Wine's popularity has increased among consumers and especially more so during this pandemic.
 Our source data is a web scrape from the website winemag.com.
+The data had a variety of data points points such as review of each particular type of wine, its variety, the region it was grown in, county and a finlly a rating of that particular wine.
 The question we hope to answer, "Is the rating/ quality of a wine predictive from one to the following year?"

 ## Project Details: